Efficient animals produce more food

 Kerley recommended that animal producers use tools to measure individual feed intake for their animals.
 That way, they will know which animals convert feed to protein most efficiently.
 Once producers identify efficient animals, they can adjust how much feed they give their animals and not waste feed or money.
 Identifying efficient animals also helps producers permanently improve efficiency by breeding together the most efficient animals.

 Some pig producers are improving feed efficiency by using computerized technology.
-At the International Conference on Feed Efficiency in Swine in November 2011, researcher Kees de Lange described how computerized liquid feeding systems are useful for producers who want to adjust feed amounts and nutrients on a pig-by-pig basis.
+At the International Conference on Feed Efficiency in Swine, researcher Kees de Lange described how computerized liquid feeding systems are useful for producers who want to adjust feed amounts and nutrients on a pig-by-pig basis.

 “You can really separate, quite conveniently, little batches of feed,” said de Lange, a swine nutritionist at the University of Guelph.